 Nearly every extra point attempt is successful, which is boring.
 Field goals are slightly more risky because the distance for them is variable, but they are still overwhelmingly successful, and considered a “safe” option from a certain distance for a team whose drive can’t reach the end zone.
 Safe options are lame and don’t belong in professional sports.

-The ease of kicking extra points and field goals has gotten so extreme that the NFL has had to make the goalposts taller for the 2014 season because so many kickers were kicking the ball so powerfully.3 This is a sign that extra points and field goals are currently too easy, but the league is going in the wrong direction by just making detection clearer.
+The ease of kicking extra points and field goals has gotten so extreme that the NFL has had to make the goalposts taller for the 2014 season because so many kickers were kicking the ball so powerfully.
+3)Note: that article also has some interesting points about new rules, as well as policies for enforcing existing rules, such as not allowing players to call each other “nigger.”
+I support enforcement of this rule, but I also think that players who use racial epithets towards other players during a game should be banned from the league without any warning.
+This is a sign that extra points and field goals are currently too easy, but the league is going in the wrong direction by just making detection clearer.
 They should instead make extra points and field goals more difficult.